 Chris also draws using soft pastels choosing landscape and abstract subjects.
 The abstract drawing draw heavily on aspects of the landscape and reflect his own interest in, and educational background as a graduate in geography, a life-long walker and climber and volunteer worker with charities working in the environment.

 Photography has played an important aspect in Chris’s life, his father having been a keen colour photographer in the 1950s and 60s.
-He introduced Chris to taking picures with a box Brownie, later a Brownie 127 and eventually a Voiglander Vito C – now all classic cameras!
+He introduced Chris to taking pictures with a box Brownie, later a Brownie 127 and eventually a Voiglander Vito C – now all classic cameras!
 Having moved happily into digital photography Chris continues his interest in the landscape around him, as well as taking photographs of family and friends.
-As a Trustee of the Pahar Trust Nepal – a charity building schools in the poor rural hill districts of Nepal – a new opportunity opened up for further landscape photographs but more importantly a new era of portrait photography began.
+As an ambassador for The Pahar Trust Nepal – a charity building schools in the poor rural hill districts of Nepal – a new opportunity opened up for further landscape photographs but more importantly a new era of portrait photography began.